codecapsules-io/codecapsules-docs/docs/tutorials/build-flask-htmx-app.md

 git push origin
 ```

 We’ve shown you how to build a full stack Flask HTMx application from scratch and you should be able to deploy this basic version, but you may like to consider adding more functionality to enhance our app’s features.
 We recommend you check out [Alpine.js](https://alpinejs.dev/), a lightweight JavaScript framework that works well with `HTMx` to make sites that are more powerful yet still lightweight.

+You can find the complete code shown above in [this GitHub repository](https://github.com/codecapsules-io/demo-flask-htmx).